ravichauhan0407/nearByevents/README.md

 # Nearby Events

 Welcome to Nearby Events!
 This project allows users to view and add events happening in their area.
-It was built using React, MongoDB, Express, Node.js, REST APIs, and the Antd CSS library.
+It was built using React, MongoDB, Express, Node.js, REST APIs, and the Antd.

 ## Features